omnect/azure-iot-sdk-sys/README.md

 - `LIB_PATH_OPENSSL`: path to openssl libraries
 - `LIB_PATH_CURL`: path to libcurl libraries

 There are absolute paths expected that might include wildcard semantics.
-It is expected that the path points to a directory with a "lib" and "include" folder.
+It is expected that the path points to a directory with a "lib" and "include" subfolder.

 ## Provide your own libraries

 You're free to build your own versions of libraries for the target platform of your choice or use the ones provided by your operating system.

-## Use prebuild libraries for x86
+## Use prebuild libraries for x86_64

-For your convenience we provide for x86 a bundle of libraries as part of our github release.
+For your convenience we provide for x86_64 a bundle of libraries, created on Ubuntu 20.04lts, as part of our github release.
 Please find the library archive [here](https://github.com/ICS-DeviceManagement/azure-iot-sdk-sys/releases/latest)

 # License